simongriggdotinfo

 This is not a best 45s ever released list.....

-Similar rules apply to this list as did to my 12’’ one earlier....I have to own the physical copy, the cut-off is 2000, and there was only to be one from each act.
+Similar rules apply to this list as did to my 12’’ one earlier - I have to own the physical copy, the cut-off is 2000, and there was only to be one from each act.

-This list is noticeably whiter (or perhaps less black) than the earlier twelve inch list, reflecting my punk and beat roots (although I had a big jazz fixation as a late teen and I also eagerly swooped on every soul and r’n’b single I could find, but in New Zealand, Motown aside, these were rare beasts) but also the fact that soul & hip-hop singles and the such, after 1976 or so were largely 12” formatted, with the 7”version being an aside for chart purposes.
+This list is noticeably whiter (or perhaps less black) than the earlier twelve inch list, reflecting my punk and beat roots (although I had a big jazz fixation as a late teen and I also eagerly swooped on every soul and r’n’b single I could find, but in mostly monochromatic New Zealand, Motown aside, these were rare beasts) but also the fact that soul & hip-hop singles and the such, after 1977 or so were largely 12” formatted, with the 7”version being an aside for chart purposes.

-And, like the 12’s, this is not attempting to be a list of the greatest seven inch singles ever, its about my list, the records that I look at with some joy and reverence when I come across them on a day, a bunch of little round black things that rocked or changed my world.
-I’m not trying to do some egotistically definitive list.
-There are the obvious records here for sure, but nothing like the scarily obvious and pointless list that US journalist, Dave Marsh, did of the 1001 essential singles.
-I hate that sort of thing.
+And, like the 12’s, this makes not claim to strive for a list of the greatest seven inch singles ever, it's just my list: the records that I look at with some joy and reverence when I come across them on a day; a gathering of little round black things that rocked or changed my world.

 The image at the top is courtesy of The Revolution